Insper/IoT-Request-System/README.md

   <li>1x potentiometer B10K</li>
 </ul>
 <h4>First steps:</h4>
-<p>To implement our code it is necessary to connect the Wifi module at port EXT1 and the potentiometer in EXT2 as follows on image below.</p>
+<p>To use our code it is necessary to connect the Wifi module at port EXT1 and the potentiometer in EXT2 as follows on image below.</p>
 <p align="center">
   <img src="IoT-system.png" title="IoT-connections">
 </p>